- Home >

-The goals of our outreach programming are simple, yet expansive:
+The goals of our engagement programming are simple, yet expansive:

-Our local partners have included the South Bend Community School Corporation, the Robinson Community Learning Center (Robinson Shakespeare Company and ShakeSeniors), Upward Bound, the Stanley Clark School, Penn-Harris-Madison School Corporation, local civic organizations and reading clubs, Notre Dame's College of Arts and Letters, Mendoza College of Business, the DeBartolo Performing Arts Center, and the hundreds of students and theatre professionals that have been a part of our production teams since our inception in 2000.
+Our local partners include a weekly performance course at the Westville Correctional Facility, and standing relationships with the South Bend Community School Corporation, the Robinson Community Learning Center (Robinson Shakespeare Company and ShakeSeniors), the St. Joseph County Library, Upward Bound/TRiO, the Stanley Clark School, Penn-Harris-Madison School Corporation, local civic organizations and reading clubs, Notre Dame's College of Arts and Letters, Mendoza College of Business, the DeBartolo Performing Arts Center, and the hundreds of students and theatre professionals that have been a part of our production teams since our inception in 2000.